Dubrzr/NG-Notifier/README.md

 You are now able to install the application.

 Just type `python manage.py install` and it will do everything for you :)

+It may take a while if the server has a lot of news.

 You now have a ready to run application.